airinnova/model-framework/README.rst

 User code
 ---------

-* Builds the model with actual values.
+The end-user builds the model with actual values.
+Errors are thrown if invalid data is provided.
-* Errors when providing wrong input data.

 .. code:: python

-    from xyz import Aircraft
+    from somewhere import Aircraft

     ac = Aircraft()